10 Breakfast Foods That Make You Sleepy

 If any of the foods below regularly show up on your plate, it's time to make some changes to your a.m. menu with the help of these 17 Genius Breakfast Ideas Diet Experts Love!

-Eat This Instead: If ditching the bagel all together isn’t an option, switch to a whole grain variety and vow to only eat half.
-Pair your starchy carb pillow with a protein shake or two eggs and a few slices of avocado for some much-needed satiating fiber and energizing protein.
+Eat This Instead: If ditching the bagel all together isn't an option, switch to a whole grain variety and vow to only eat half.
+Pair your starchy carb pillow with a protein shake, cottage cheese, or two eggs and a few slices of avocado for some much-needed satiating fiber and energizing protein.

-Greek yogurt is a protein-filled source of healthy probiotics (live bacteria that cleanse the digestive tract) but if you’re buying yogurt filled with high fructose corn syrup or globs of sugar it could be to blame for your perpetual lethargy.
-While sugar may give you an initial energy surge, once the sweet stuff makes it way through your body, it can decrease the activity of orexin cells, which regulate an array of mental properties including arousal and wakefulness.
-This may explain why you feel like you need to go back to sleep right after you’ve polished off your morning yogurt parfait.
+Greek yogurt is a protein-filled source of healthy probiotics (live bacteria that cleanse the digestive tract) but if you're buying yogurt filled with high fructose corn syrup or globs of sugar it could be to blame for your perpetual lethargy.
+While sugar may give you an initial energy surge, once the sweet stuff makes it way through your body, it can decrease the activity of orexin cells, which regulate an array of mental properties including arousal and wakefulness, according to a Frontiers in Behavioral Neuroscience review.
+This may explain why you feel like you need to go back to sleep right after you've polished off your morning yogurt parfait.

-Eat This Instead: Toss out the sugar-loaded stuff and switch to one of these 25 Best Yogurts for Weight Loss.
+Eat This Instead: Toss out the sugar-loaded stuff and switch to one of these best yogurts for weight loss.

-Fluffy stacks of pancakes may be what weekend dreams are made of, but if you eat too many they’ll make you want to climb back into bed.
-The reason: They’re basically 100 percent carbs—and void of any fiber or protein.
-Since our bodies change carbohydrates into sugar, you’ll experience a major sugar crash once the initial high wears off.
+Fluffy stacks of pancakes may be what weekend dreams are made of, but if you eat too many they'll make you want to climb back into bed.
+The reason: this food that makes you sleepy is basically 100 percent carbs—and void of any fiber or protein.
+Since our bodies change carbohydrates into sugar, you'll experience a major sugar crash once the initial high wears off.

-Eat This Instead: Look for pancake mixes with equal amounts of sugar and protein and don’t be too heavy-handed with the syrup.
+Eat This Instead: Look for pancake mixes with equal amounts of sugar and protein and don't be too heavy-handed with the syrup.
 Enjoy Life Pancake and Waffle Mix fits the bill and can even be purchased online.
 Looking for more options?
-Don’t miss our report 20 Popular Pancake Mixes—Ranked!
+Don't miss our report best pancake mixes!

 You may think you're doing your body good by downing a cup of OJ every morning.
 But the truth is, there's more added junk in that cup than there is fruit.
 OJ is jam-packed with high-fructose corn syrup, sugar, and artificial flavoring, and dyes.
 In fact, eight ounces of OJ can carry up to 26 grams of carbs, which is more than what you'd find in six sugar cubes!